UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 #### Using GNU Make

-If you don't want to have `Docker` installed, you can also run this analysis by executing the following terminal command at the root of this project:
+If you don't have `Docker` installed, you can also run this analysis by executing the following terminal command at the root of this project:

+> - Please make sure to have all the dependencies for this project installed before executing the make commands.

 ```
 make all